Science from Glasgow Science CentreOnline Classes

-Glasgow Science Centre will be bringing a bit of science into your home every day at 10am to help keep everyone inspired in these challenging times.
+Glasgow Science Centre bring a bit of science into your home every day to help keep everyone inspired in these challenging times.

 The team have been overwhelmed by the response to #GSCAtHome on social media and we’re really excited to start what we hope will grow into a really exciting project for us here over the coming days and weeks.